 • Specialist repairs only: Rolls-Royce repairs require factory-authorised technicians, with very limited facilities in Australia

-• Unique specifications: No two Rolls-Royces are identical - agreed-value cover is essential to reflect each car's unique specification
+• Unique specifications: No two Rolls-Royces are identical - agreed-value cover is essential to reflect each vehicle's unique specification

-• Storage requirements: Insurers require Rolls-Royces to be stored in secure, climate-controlled or enclosed facilities
+• Storage requirements: Insurers typically require Rolls-Royces to be stored in secure, enclosed garages

 Rolls-Royce Insurance Costs by Model

-Estimated annual comprehensive insurance costs for popular Rolls-Royce models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Estimated annual comprehensive insurance costs for Rolls-Royce models in Australia.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes